 Injection-moulded parts gave the Robox and RoboxDual printers a high-quality finish and a high standard of build quality, at a time when most 3D printers were still kits or self-builds.

-A question of distance
+Reshoring – a question of distance

 Manufacturing in China works well, but distance can be an issue.
 A design change or update requires a site visit and/or lengthy discussions, which can take up a considerable amount of time.
 But, overall, these delays are generally offset by the final product’s high quality and competitive cost.